SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 7. __Availability:__ US government has bought 10 million courses of treatment for $5.3bln
    ($530/course of treatment).
 Pfizer claims 200,000 courses available this year, and 80 million next year.
 Given that there are only 17 days remaining in this year and it’s not yet approved, that’s impressive.

-(Though as Zvi pointed out, 200k doses might be a single day's worth by the end of the year.
+   Though as Zvi pointed out, 200k doses might be a single day's worth by the end of the year.
 Then again, if it gets approved Dec 30, that works out for the 1 remaining day of the year.
-Not in a good way, but it _does_ work out.)
+Not in a good way&hellip; but it _does_ work out.
-8. Dosing would be 2 pills of nirmatrelvir and 1 of ritonavir, twice a day.
+8. __Dosing:__ Dosing would be 2 pills of nirmatrelvir and 1 of ritonavir, twice a day.

    It's a combination medication: nirmatrelvir is Pfizer's new inhibitor of a SARS-CoV2 protease, and ritonavir helps it along.
 Ritonavir is also a protease inhibitor in its own right, but its main role here is to inhibit the liver mechanisms that would break down nirmatrelvir, thus making it last longer in the body.

    Ritonavir is a well-known drug, used chronically by those with HIV to inhibit the HIV proteases.
-That's pretty good
-   news: we know a lot about the safety of HIV meds, and it's moslty good.
+That's pretty good news: we know a lot about the safety of HIV meds, and it's moslty good.
 We can hope for the same here, maybe?

 ## The Weekend Conclusion